ScreenPyHQ/screenpy/docs/topics/abilities.rst

 =========

 Abilities allow your :ref:`actors` to **do** things.
-Actors will leverage their abilities to perform their role in your test scripts.
+Actors will leverage their Abilities to perform their role in your test scripts.

-Abilities store the state and configuration for other libraries so your actors can use them.
+Abilities store state and configuration.
-They enable your actor
+They enable your Actor
-to perform actions
+to perform Actions
-and ask questions
+and ask Questions
-which use the ability.
+which use the Ability.

 Granting Abilities
 ------------------

-To grant an Actor an ability,
+To grant an Actor an Ability,
 pass it in using the Actor's :meth:`~screenpy.actor.Actor.who_can` method::